bbrewington/docs.getdbt.com/website/docs/reference/node-selection/syntax.md

 We use the terms <a href="https://en.wikipedia.org/wiki/Vertex_(graph_theory)">"nodes"</a> and "resources" interchangeably.
 These encompass all the models, tests, sources, seeds, snapshots, exposures, and analyses in your project.
 They are the objects that make up dbt's DAG (directed acyclic graph).
 :::

-The `--select` and `--selector` arguments sound similar, but they are different.
+The `--select` and `--selector` arguments are similar in that they both allow you to select resources.
 To understand the difference, see [Differences between `--select` and `--selector`](/reference/node-selection/yaml-selectors#difference-between---select-and---selector).

 ## Specifying resources